gdarid/gridz/README.md

-# Lsystog
+# Gridz

-Lsystog is a python module to generate images.
+Gridz is a python tool to generate images.

 Please have a look at the "sample_images" folder to see examples of generated images.